abhilashjp/lookupapp/docs/how-to-verify/bl-uae.md

 ## BL number check on NER(National Economic Register) website

 Business License number search option is available for free on the UAE NER website.
 You can access the BL search [here](https://ner.economy.ae/Search_By_BL_No.aspx).
-You can also search a business by its name or CBLS number in this registry.
+You can also search a business by its name or CBLS number in this registry.NER's primary aims is to achieve integration and the smooth exchange and synchronisation of data between local and national registers.
+The same search options are available [here](https://cbls.economy.ae/Search_By_CBLS_No.aspx) as well.

 Example BL no: 166479, 509406, 186153, 1089546